mrluc/phoenix-/README.md

 Elixir, Phoenix ... what could be better?
 Start it up, and with a few lines of backend and frontend code, you're using Channels.

-Now, sure, some of us are using a different front-end stack than Brunch.
+Now, sure, some of us are using a different setup than the default Phoenix frontend, which is Brunch.

-One thing that would be great for those people is if they could easily pull in the phoenix.js file that brings Channels to the frontend.
-Best of all would probably be if that file was presented as an NPM module, since NPM is the most successful package manager out there.
+And one thing that would be great is if we could easily use the phoenix.js file as an NPM module, since NPM is the most successful package manager out there and lots of us package our js that way.

 [That'll be coming!](https://github.com/phoenixframework/phoenix/issues/827)
-But there are a lot of priorities for Phoenix right now, because its future is So Bright.
+But there are a lot of other priorities for Phoenix right now, because its future is So Bright.
 And a conf is coming up, and so forth.

 So this is a little module that just does one thing: it lets you